aminelli90/dynamic-scrollbar/README.md

 DEFAULT PARAMETERS DESCRIPTION

 scrollableContent: 'table' --> the content's type you want to scroll
-scrollableBarClass: '' --> gives you the choice to add a personal Class for your scrollBar
+scrollableBarClass: '' --> gives you the opportunity to add a personal Class for your scrollBar